EMI-Group/evox/benchmarks/etl_vs_torch/results/README.md

 point-for-point at small scale).
 The 2026-09-05 re-run refreshed all 9 CMA-ES SO cells on all six backends after the `p_c` quirk fix (etl-side scalar-dot-product replication); the CMAES/Ackley/100x10 plateau stall is resolved on all four etl backends (see BENCHMARK_RESULTS.md).
+The 2026-09-05 NSGA3 re-run refreshed the 4 NSGA3 MO cells on all four etl backends after the `matrix_rank`/`solve` → eigh export fix: etl-numpy (bit-identical hv/igd, refreshed timings) and etl-xla-cuda (4/4 cells now run) succeed; both iree backends now pass export and crash in the known iree-compile segfault (see below).

 ## JSON schema